MinoMino/mindl-legacy/README.md

 To run it, use Python's `-m` argument to run modules: `python -m mindl [...]`

-## Example
+### Example
 ```
 mino$ python -m mindl -o email=some@mail.com -o password=mypassword123 "https://br.ebookjapan.jp/br/reader/viewer/view.html?sessionid=[...]&keydata=[...]&shopID=eBookJapan"
 (06:20 INFO) URL is being handled by plugin: eBookJapan v0.1
 (06:20 INFO) Starting download...
 [...]
 (06:27 INFO) Done!
-A total of 206 were downloaded.
+A total of 206 files were downloaded.
 (06:27 INFO) Finalizing...
 ```

 **Make sure you use double quotes around each URL, or the console will interpret the ampersands as multiple console commands instead of part of the URL(s).**

-In the above example I've put it my credentials using the `-o` argument, but if you leave one or both out, you will instead be prompted for the missing options at launch.
+In the above example I've put in my credentials using the `-o` argument, but if you leave one or both out, you will instead be prompted for the missing options at launch.

+## Supported Sites
+#### eBookJapan
+Uses Selenium and PhantomJS to navigate through the HTML5 reader, sequentially reading the pages off the canvases.
+It's somewhat slow because of this.

+Needs e-mail and password supplied so that it can log on.

+#### BookLive
+Directly interacts with the API and descrambles the images using [pillow](https://python-pillow.org/) for image processing.
+Uses threads to download and descramble images, so it's very fast.

+If you do not supply e-mail and password, it will not log on and instead download the trial pages.
+Make sure you pass it the credentials if you own the book you wish to download.